-- Staffing, technical assistance, and administration is an essential investment area to support successful implementation of all strategy areas adopted under this Plan (anticipated to range from 5% to 10% of total expenses). - Grants and R&D have proven to be an important activation incentive in expanding capacity, developing new recycled products and technology innovations, improving collection/reuse, and supporting other goals under this Plan (anticipated to range from 3% to 5% of total expenses). - Collection supports Drop-off Site subsidized service for California counties in line with convenient collection goals as well as additional \$2.5 million per year for direct support of collection programs through recycler and other incentives (See Chapter 5) to help achieve the 2023 through 2027 collection rate goals (anticipated to range from 10% to 13% of total expenses).
+- Staffing, technical assistance, and administration is an essential investment area to support successful implementation of all strategy areas adopted under this Plan (anticipated to range from 5% to 10% of total expenses). - Grants and R&D have proven to be an important activation incentive in expanding capacity, developing new recycled products and technology innovations, improving collection/reuse, and supporting other goals under this Plan (anticipated to range from 3% to 5% of total expenses). - Collection supports Drop-off Site subsidized service for California counties in line with convenient collection goals as well as additional \$2.5 million per year for direct support of collection programs through recycler and other incentives (see Chapter 5) to help achieve the 2023 through 2027 collection rate goals (anticipated to range from 10% to 13% of total expenses).

-- Education and outreach (E&O) activities increase awareness and encourage participation among the wide variety of audiences across all Program goals.
+- Education and Outreach (E&O) activities increase awareness and encourage participation among the wide variety of audiences across all Program goals.
 In accordance with Advisory Committee recommendation since February 2018, the Program will limit E&O expenditures to a maximum of approximately 3% to 3.5% of the total annual budget. - The CalRecycle administrative fee is established by legislation (it is anticipated that this fee will remain at a relatively constant dollar amount over the Plan, although it may constitute a smaller percentage of the overall budget over time as the fund increases with higher assessment levels). - Legal/Accounting (inclusive of audits) and related administrative oversight is expected to represent the smallest portion of the budget (historically less than 2% of total expenses).

 The budget, summarized in Table 7-3, provides estimates by budget category for the term of the Plan.
 The Program retains the ability to shift budgeted dollars between line items based on total available funds and Program priorities.
 As market conditions change, subsidies may change as needed to achieve Program goals throughout the Plan term.
-The Program will target building to a reserve equivalent to 2 months of Program expenditures.
+The Program will target building to a reserve sufficient for CalRecycle to carry out the activities in the plan for up to one year in the event of plan termination or revocation.
 This reserve enables the Program to deploy more funding to achieve the goals of the Program while maintaining an adequate risk control reserve.
 Table 7-4 provides a summary of projected carpet sales and resulting key metrics required to meet annual collection and recycling goals over the five years of the Plan.
-Current processor capacity is excluded from Table 7-4 due to the limited number of participants and confidential business information considerations.
-However, processor capacity is well above levels required to meet the RO targets during this Plan.